mojolicious/mojo.js/docs/Growing.md

 ### TypeScript

-[TypeScript](https://www.typescriptlang.org) is fully supported too, and in fact mojo.js is written entirely in TypeScript itself.
+[TypeScript](https://www.typescriptlang.org) is fully supported as well, and in fact mojo.js itself is written entirely in TypeScript.
 But because it requires a build step, we recommend a slightly different directory layout for applications that are planning to use it.
 With a `src` directory for `.ts` source files, and a `lib` directory for the compiled `.js` output files.